jtdsouza/w251-WildTrackAI/README_Instructions.md

 - Individal ID Model Training (Using Triples): WildAI_Individual_ID_Training.ipynb
 - Individual ID Model Evaluation: WildAI_IndividualID_Evaluation.ipynb

-## Instructions for running Inference on TX2
+## Instructions for Configuring TX2
 - **Step 1:** Clone this Repository
 - **Step 2:** Download data and models to a local root directory on the TX2 called “WildAI”.
 These are all located in the following GDrive folder: https://drive.google.com/open?id=1srD-FnmRypFVtHqbn3vQSFDRgWDmJNkP.
 Note: It is important to preserve the subfolder structure (i.e. /WildAI/models; /WildAI/data).
 - **Step 3:** Create a local network (i.e. "footprints") so that the edge-based docker containers can communicate.